-Improvements to the car park area have taken place over the summer, and the new storage facility is well on the way to completion.
+Improvements to the car park area took place over the summer 2018, and the new storage facility, 'Bill's Shed', has been completed.
 For news and updates please visit Arisaig Community Trust

 ARISAIG ECO PROJECT 2018 - 20

 The two year project started in May 2018, and has already made good progress in several of its target areas.
 There have already been lots of innovative and interesting workshops run as part of the Project.
 Find out more about the project here

 The Arisaig and South Morar Record of Service 1914-18

 On Monday 27th August 2018 the Land, Sea and Islands Centre received into its care the Arisaig and South Morar Record of Service.
 Created at the end of the First World War, the book is essentially a beautifully illuminated, large scrapbook of original postcards, photographs and accounts from the people of Arisaig who served in the war.

 Ninety nine people are commemorated in the Record of Service, twenty three of whom did not return.
 The book stands as a unique, moving memorial to them all.